Francisco Canals Vidal: Academic

 Having graduated in Filosofía y Letras, in the early 1950s Canals decided to dedicate himself to philosophy and commenced PhD research, supervised by Jaime Bofill.
 His dissertation, El logos, ¿indigencia o plenitud? was accepted at the University of Madrid in 1952.
 Another PhD thesis, Cristianismo y Revolución, was accepted by Department of Law of the University of Barcelona in 1956.
 Though he performed minor teaching roles since 1949, his attempts to land chairs of Metafísica in Valencia and Derecho Político in Barcelona proved unsuccessful, yet with the latter he was contracted out to teach teoría de conocimiento.
 In 1958 he commenced teaching at Insituto Jaime Balmes, a prestigious Barcelona college, admitted also to Cuerpo de Catedráticos Numerarios de Institutos Nacionales de Enseñanza Media.
 He taught at the Institute until the mid-1960s.

 Canals’ full-time employment in the Barcelona University commenced in controversial circumstances.
 In 1965 Manuel Sacristán Luzón, increasingly acknowledged as key Marxist philosopher and suspected to be member of the clandestine Spanish Communist Party, did not get his contract renewed; it was Canals who took over his lectures.
 In 1966 he assumed Cátedra de Metafísica, replacing the retired Jaime Bofill; this was the post Canals held for over 20 years, until he retired himself in 1987.
 In the late 1960s and during unspecified time he headed Departamento de Filosofía Teorética.
-In the 1970s he co-founded Societá Internazionale Tommasso d’Aquino, rising to president of its Spanish section (1981-1986) and vice-president of its international executive (1991-1997); in the meantime he obtained one more PhD, in theology.
+In the 1970s he co-founded Società Internazionale Tommasso d’Aquino, rising to president of its Spanish section (1981-1986) and vice-president of its international executive (1991-1997); in the meantime he obtained one more PhD, in theology.
 In 1989 Canals was nominated to the Vatican-based Pontificia Academia Sancti Thomae Aquinatis.
 In the 21st century he was awarded doctor honoris causa titles by universities in Manila, Mar del Plata and the Barcelona Universidad CEU.
 Canals was active as lecturer also beyond the scholarly realm.